c4s4/neon/doc/reference.md

 - classpath: the name of the property to set with classpath.
 - classes: a list of class directories to add in classpath (optional).
-# TODO
-- jarfiles: a glob or list of globs of jar files to add to classpath (optional).
+- jars: a glob or list of globs of jar files to add to classpath (optional).
 - dependencies: a list of dependency files to add to classpath (optional).
+- scopes: the classpath scope (optional, if set will take dependencies without scope and listed scopes, if not set, will only take dependencies without scope).
 - repositories: a list of repository URLs to get dependencies from (optional, defaults to 'http://repo1.maven.org/maven2').
-- scope: the classpath scope (optional, defaults to 'runtime').
+- todir: to copy jar files to given directory (optional).

 Examples: